Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence

 \section{Examples}

 Consider a relaxed control problem in a linear-quadratic setting with $d=n=1$, in which $b(x,u) = Ax + Bu$, $\sigma(x,u) =Cx$ and $f = - \left(\frac{M}{2}x^2+ \frac{N}{2}u^2 + Px + Qu\right)$, $M \geq 0$, $N >0$ and $A<0$.
-Notice the model parameters does not satisfy the boundedness Assumptions \ref{assumption:parameter}.
-However, as we show below that under our policy-value iterations, as long as we start from Gaussian distributions for the policy iteration, $u_\tau$ stays Gaussian with bounded second moment and $v^\tau$ are always quadratic in $x$ for every $x$.
-Furthermore, the linear dynamics of state $X$ implies that it has finite first and second moment at any $t\geq 0$.
-Finally, we also verify below that the relative entropy of $\pi_\tau$'s are uniformly bounded in $\tau$.
+Notice the model parameters do not satisfy the boundedness Assumption \ref{assumption:parameter}.
+However, as we show below, under our policy-value iterations, as long as we start the policy iteration from a Gaussian distribution, $u_\tau$ stays Gaussian with bounded second moment and $v^\tau$ is always quadratic in $x$ for every $\tau$.
+Furthermore, the linear dynamics of state $X$ imply that it has finite first and second moments at any $t\geq 0$.
+Finally, we also verify below that the relative entropies of $\pi_\tau$ are uniformly bounded in $\tau$.
 These conditions help us verify Assumptions \ref{assumption-T} and \ref{assumption:h} and use the dominated convergence theorem in all the proofs in Section \ref{sec: relax PGA}, and all the results in that section, in particular the policy improvement and convergence results, still hold while we omit the proofs.
-In the following we focus on verifying the monotonicity conditions (II) and (III) proposed in Section \ref{sec:convergence-relax}, which guarantee the exponential convergence of the policy iteration.
+Since \(f\) is strictly concave in \(u\), and both \(b\) and \(\sigma\) are linear in \(u\), the second-order derivatives of \(b\) and \(\sigma\) with respect to \(u\) vanish.
+Hence,